craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 |

-.. _newIa-form-controls:
+.. _form-controls:

 ^^^^^^^^^^^^^
 Form Controls
 ^^^^^^^^^^^^^

 Form Controls are data input controls that, once placed on a form, will capture that input from the content authors and store it in the content object.
-CrafterCMS ships with a number of out-of-the-box controls and you can also create your own by reading :ref:`newIa-building-plugins-controls`.
+CrafterCMS ships with a number of out-of-the-box controls and you can also create your own by reading :ref:`building-plugins-controls`.

 .. figure:: /_static/images/content-model/form-engine-controls.webp
     :width: 40%